-6.3 Class Function
+6.4 Class Function

-The Function class represents a collection of symbols that have the same address and a type of ST\FUNCTION.
+The Function class represents a collection of symbols that have the same address and a type of ST_FUNCTION.
 When appropriate, use this representation instead of the underlying Symbol objects.

-Method name Return type Method description getModule const Module Module this function belongs to. getOffset Offset Offset in the file associated with the function. getSize unsigned Size encoded in the symbol table; may not be actual function size. getAllMangledNames vector < string > & Unique names of symbols pointing to this function. getAllPrettyNames $vector{<}string{>}\&$ As above, but prettified with the demangler. getAllTypedNames $vector{<}string{>}\&$ As above, but including full type strings. getRegion Region Region containing this function. getReturnType Type Type representing the return type of the function.
+Method name Return type Method description getModule const Module Module this function belongs to. getOffset Offset Offset in the file associated with the function. getSize unsigned Size encoded in the symbol table; may not be actual function size. mangled_names_begin Aggregate::name_iter Beginning of a range of unique names of symbols point- ing to this function. $mangled_names_end$ Aggregate::name_iter End of a range of unique names of symbols pointing to this function. $pretty_names_begin$ Aggregate::name_iter As above, but prettified with the demangler. pretty_names_end Aggregate::name_iter As above, but prettified with the demangler. $typed_names_begin$ Aggregate::name_iter As above, but including full type strings. $typed_names_end$ Aggregate::name_iter As above, but including full type strings. getRegion Region Region containing this function. getReturnType Type Type representing the return type of the function.

-bool getSymbols(vector<Symbol \> &syms) const
+bool getSymbols(vector<Symbol > &syms) const